a-negi1/a-negi1/README.md

 <p align="left">
 🎓 Student @ TIET, Patiala <br>

-💻 Full-Stack Developer <br>
-🚀 Interested in scalable web apps & AI-powered products
+🚀 Enthusiastic about developing scalable web applications and discovering the intersection of AI, creativity, and coding.
 </p>

 ---